rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 ![img](http://s3.amazonaws.com/rhodocs/rhostudio-tutorial/project-structure-4.0.png)

-Here is an overview of what each file and folder contains.
+Here is an overview of the contents of each file and folder.

 ### /app (folder)
 `/app` <br>